Our residency program includes educational and research opportunities that provide a balanced educational experience.

 If you have questions about codes, please contact the department's surgical coder, (Linda) Toddie Tastad at 612-273-6069.

-The RL-1 year comprises of structured education in surgery, emergency medicine, medical intensive care, neurological surgery, anesthesiology and six months of orthopaedics including basic skills training.
+The PGY-1 year comprises of six months of structured education on non-orthopaedic rotations, including surgery, emergency medicine, surgical intensive care, neurological surgery, anesthesiology and six months of orthopaedics.

-Rotations during the RL-2 and RL-3 years provide a comprehensive background, working with faculty to provide a solid base in general orthopaedics, adult reconstruction, pediatric orthopaedics and traumatology, along with an introduction to sports medicine.
+Rotations during the PGY-2 and PGY-3 years provide a comprehensive background working with faculty to provide a solid base in general orthopaedics, adult reconstruction, pediatric orthopaedics, traumatology, and exposure to sports medicine.

-During the RL-4 year, specialty rotations in adult reconstruction, foot and ankle, hand, musculoskeletal tumor, spine, sports medicine and a return to pediatrics are the focus of the curriculum.
+During the PGY-4 year, specialty rotations in foot and ankle, hand, joints, musculoskeletal tumor, spine and sports are the focus of the curriculum; residents also revisit pediatrics with an emphasis on trauma.

-The RL-5 year completes the program and is spent with chief rotations at the Veterans Affairs Medical Center, Hennepin County Medical Center and Regions Hospital, as well as additional experience in sports and spine rotations.
+The PGY-5 year completes the program and is spent with chief rotations at the Veterans Affairs Medical Center, Hennepin County Medical Center and Regions Hospital, as well as additional experience in sports medicine and career development.